 All dogs like to play, and people like to play with dogs.
-Play is a mutually enjoyable activity, but the dog should know when play time is over, and be able to settle down.
+Playing is a mutually enjoyable activity, but the dog should know when playtime is over, and be able to settle down.

 When a Leader Dog is at home and out of the harness, it should be allowed to be a dog, so that it will be rested and relaxed when the harness is back on.

 Leader Dogs for the Blind empowers people who are blind, visually impaired or Deaf-Blind.
 And while all of our services are free of charge, we receive zero state or federal funding.
 Click here to help make an impact.